 A module path that is an unquoted identifier refers to an installed library.
-The id is constrained to contain only ASCII letters, ASCII numbers, #, =, , and \checkmark , where \checkmark separates path elements within the identifier.
+The id is constrained to contain only ASCII letters, ASCII numbers, #, #, and \bigvee , where \bigvee separates path elements within the identifier.
 The elements refer to collections and sub-collections, instead of directories and sub-directories.